 As discussed herein, the County is required to close substantial future budgetary gaps in order to maintain balanced operating results.
-There can be no assurance that the County will continue to maintain balanced operating results as required by State law without revenue increases or expense reductions.
+There can be no assurance that the County will continue to maintain balanced operating results as required by State law without revenue increases or reductions in County services or entitlement programs.